-The Trust shall have five (5) Trustees at all times and the Board of Selectmen shall appoint the Trustees.
-At all times at least one of the Trustees shall be a member of the Board of Selectmen and one Trustee shall be the Hamilton Town Manager, who shall have the power to vote.
+The Trust shall have five (5) voting Trustees at all times and the Board of Selectmen shall appoint the Trustees.
+At Trustees must be residents of the Town of Hamilton, Massachusetts at the time of appointment and at all times throughout the Trustee's term.
+At all times at least one of the Trustees shall be a member of the Board of Selectmen.
 In making such appointments, the Board of Selectmen shall endeavor to provide a broad-based membership including legal, banking, financial and real estate professionals, other members of the local business community and affordable housing advocates.
+The Town Manager shall serve as a sixth Trustee, without the authority to vote.